 In 1929, a baby is born in a fishing village as houses are swept out to sea off the coast of Newfoundland.
 Another baby is born thirty years later in Toronto.
 They are survivors of the Newfoundland tidal wave that Canada forgot.
 This story is inspired by true events.

-Keywords: Newfoundland tsunami of 1929, Canadian and Newfoundland history, physical and psychological impact of disasters, abandonment, isolation, bearing witness to the past, community, family
+Keywords: Physical and psychological impact of disasters, abandonment, bearing witness to the past, community, family.

 Genre: Drama, Historical